Get the News/Specials

 If you missed some of the knit-alongs for Bits of Lace 2012 or BOBBOL 2013, you can purchase the pattern used for the KAL while still taking advantage of extra bonus FREE tutorials, tips & techniques articles in the archives at KnitHeartStrings.

 There's lots of good information in the articles to help you enjoy your pattern even more (and who knows, you might even pick up a tip or trick along the way).
-Join KnitHeartStrings for free (premium level memberships also available).
+Join KnitHeartStrings for free (basic level and premium level memberships are also available with extra benefits).